Paul Field (Christian singer): Background

-Field has won an Ivor Novello Award from the British Academy of Songwriters, Composers and Authors and a Dove Award from GMA in Nashville.
-He has also been nominated for Dove Awards on two other occasions.
+Field has won an Ivor Novello Award from the British Academy of Songwriters, Composers and Authors and a Dove Award from the Gospel Music Association in Nashville.
+He has been nominated for Dove Awards on two other occasions.
 Many artists around the world have recorded his songs and his production and arrangement credits range from country to gospel to classical and back to rock and pop.